NeAR: Coupled Neural Asset-Renderer Stack: Method

 \textbf{Lighting Tokenizer}.
 We encode the high dynamic range (HDR) environment map $\mathbf{E}$ into compact lighting conditions using an HDRI encoder $\mathcal{E}_l$.
 Following~\cite{jin2024neural, diffusionrenderer, unirelight}, we decompose $\mathbf{E}$ into a tone-mapped LDR image $\mathbf{E}_{\text{ldr}}$, a normalized log-intensity map $\mathbf{E}_{\text{log}} = \log(\mathbf{E} + 1)/\mathbf{E}_{max}$, and a camera-space direction encoding $\mathbf{E}_{\text{dir}} \in \mathbb{R}^{H \times W \times 3}$.
 Unlike prior works that compress the entire map via VAE, we employ a ConvNeXt backbone to extract multi-scale visual features from $\mathbf{E}_{\text{ldr}}$ and $\mathbf{E}_{\text{log}}$.
 Crucially, rather than directly compressing $\mathbf{E}_{\text{dir}}$, we first encode it via NeRF-style positional embedding~\cite{mildenhall2021nerf} and fuse it with visual features using \textbf{Spatial Cross Attention}.
 This mechanism acts as a learnable positional encoding, modulating visual features with explicit directional cues.
 The resulting multi-scale features are concatenated, processed with positional encoding, and passed through self-attention blocks to yield the Lighting Condition Tokens $C_L \in \mathbb{R}^{4096 \times 768}$.
 This design explicitly embeds directional information, facilitating editable lighting directions when switching views.

 \textbf{LAD Architecture}.
-LAD primarily consists of stacked cross-attention blocks.
-The lighting condition $C_L$ is injected into the intrinsic feature $\boldsymbol{h}^{v}$ via cross-attention layers, enabling the network to be aware of the environment lighting conditions.
-Similar to IAD, to enhance the perception of global illumination, we use a register cross-attention layer in each block.
-After LAD, we obtain the lighting-aware sparse feature $\boldsymbol{h}^e$.
+LAD consists of stacked cross-attention blocks that inject lighting condition $C_L$ into intrinsic features $\boldsymbol{h}^{v}$, enabling lighting awareness.
+Similar to IAD, each block includes a register cross-attention layer to enhance global illumination perception.
+The output is the lighting-aware sparse feature $\boldsymbol{h}^e$.